zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 The steps involved in this are:

-[a] Create the load balancer and specify the two region subnets and a security group (note that the security group should authorise inbound traffic for HTTP, which is used by the following step [d])
+[a] Create the load balancer and specify the two region subnets and a security group (note that the security group should authorise inbound traffic for HTTP, which is used by the following step [b])

-[b] Create a target group using the same VPC that you used to create the instances
+[b] Create a listener with a default rule Protocol: HTTP and Port 80 forwarding on to the target group

-[c] Register targets in the target group
+[c] Create a target group using the same VPC that you used to create the instances

-[d] Create a listener with a default rule Protocol: HTTP and Port 80 forwarding on to the target group
+[d] Register targets in the target group

 Try and access the EC2 instance using the public IP address of the load balancer in a browser.
 The load balancer will not be working at this point because Apache 2 is not installed.
 Then, on each instance, install apache2: